Lab-1-1

 -

-On the app folder create a file named: lab-1-1.html and copy the HTML code below.
+In the app folder create a file named: lab-1-1.html and add the following HTML code:

 <!--